EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had a coupon for pizza so I got that along with some garlic knots.
 It was good, so I had that for lunch and dinner.

+### Day 515

+Ate leftover pizza for breakfast/lunch and then for dinner I was out with a friend I hadn't seen in a while and I got some mozzarella sticks and a spicy chicken sandwich.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/